-'On this important day, I wish to begin by offering my thanks and the thanks of my party to the Independent Chairmen who have played such a pivotal role in these talks.
-We owe an enormous debt of gratitude to Senator Mitchell, Prime Minister Holkeri and to General de Chastelain, as indeed to all the people of Northern Ireland, and Ireland as a whole.
+N THIS important day, I vish to begin by offering my thanks and the thanks of my party to the Independent Chairmen who have played such a pivotal debt of gratitude to Senator Mitchell, Prime Minister Holkeri and to General de Chastelain, as indeed to all the people of Northern Ireland, and Ireland as a whole.

-"I wish to offer, also, our thanks to the Prime Minister and to the Taoiseach for the clear priority they have given to our problem and the massive energy of your governments which you have harnessed to promote agreement.

-"I wish to extend our deep appreciation to all of the other parties for their commitment to achieving agreement.
+"I wish to offer, also, our thanks to the Prime Minister and to the Taoiseach for the clear priority they have given to our problem and the massive energy of your governments which you have har-nessed to promote agreement.
+"I wish to extend our deep apprecia-tion to all of the other parties for their commitment to achieving agreement.
 All of us must maintain that commitment for our agreement to develop.

 "Only on the basis of equality, fairness and respect for our differences could we begin to heal the deep divisions between our people.
 This historic agreement enables us, at last, to start the healing process.
-It creates the partnership framework which will allow us to do so.
+It creates the partnership frame-work which will allow us to do so.

 "We in the SDLP concluded many years ago that we could not lay the basis for agreement against a background of violence and disorder.
-That is why we entered the process of dialogue, to do everything in our power to bring peace to our streets.
+That is why we entered the process of dialogue, to do everything in our power to bring peace to everything in our power to bring peace to our streets.
 The peace created the space for these talks, which have now concluded with agreement, hope for the future and what must be a determination to maintain an agreement.

 "It has long been the view of the SDLP, that the task which lay before us, was to resolve the three sets of relationships - between the two traditions in the North; between North and South; between Britain and Ireland.
 "That analysis was reflected in the agenda of these talks - the three strands.
-Equally, it has been our view, since the foundation of the SDLP, that we needed a new beginning, based on equal partnership in the North; equal partnership between North and South; a new cooperative relationship between Britain and Ireland.
+Equally, it has been our view, since the foundation of the SDLP, that we needed a new beginning, based on equal partner-ship in the North; equal partnership be-tween North and South; a new cooperative relationship between Britain and Ireland.
 These proposals are reflected in the outcome we have agreed today.

 "This process is not about the victory or defeat of nationalism or unionism.
 It is about something much greater.
-Today, as Fergal Keane said in relation to South Africa, we can take a collective breath and begin to blow away the cobwebs of the past.
+Ioday, we can take collective breath and begin to blow away the cobwebs of the past.
 We can begin to break the bondage of fear which has so damaged our people and our country, difficult and demanding though this will be in the coming days and weeks.